 Christmas Markets for the Planet

-The MAIF Social Club (37, rue de Turenne, 3rd) is hosting a special “Un Noël Tout Simplement Bien”, a different kind of Christmas market which brings together the creations of “socially engaged” entrepreneurs.
-“During these three days, come and meet the creators who carry out socially committed projects and hear their convictions.
+The MAIF Social Club (37, rue de Turenne, 3rd) is hosting another Marché de Noël, a different kind of Christmas market which brings together the creations of “socially engaged” entrepreneurs.
+“During these two days, come and meet the creators who carry out socially committed projects and hear their convictions.
 Participate in numerous workshops and conferences to understand their concepts.
 Looking for ideas for your gifts?
-Drinks, food, games, books, zero waste cooking, beauty etc.” Also a Furoshiki workshop, the zero waste alternative to wrap your Christmas gifts.
-Open from 10am until 10pm Thurs, 9pm Fri, and 7pm Sat.
-Free entry.
+Drinks, food, games, books, zero waste cooking, beauty etc.” Open Friday 2-8:30pm and Saturday 10am-7pm.
+Free entry, indoors.

 Bundle up and get out into nature for the Marché de Noël Ecologique et Solidaire two weekends at the Fondation Good Planet (Domaine de Longchamp, 1 carrefour de Longchamp, 16th, Bois de Boulogne).
 Gourmet food, toys, décor, fashion, zero-waste, travel and beauty products, all chosen for their eco-friendliness and commitment to social inclusion.
 Free entry, open 11am-7pm.